Why You Should Think of Software Scalable Architecture

 In other words, when backend-developers start system development, they need to understand if it is possible to scale a system in the future, meaning the increase in its operational features.
 Thus, they require knowledge of the plans business owners have regarding system characteristics and further development.

 Let’s imagine that an owner of an online service for buying air tickets makes a schedule of the planned website traffic.
 The schedule can be for a day, a week, a month, a quarter, or a year.
-It can cover as the types of users and user activity, as the required time of a system answer.
+It can cover the types of users and user activity, as the required time of a system answer.
 Using this plan, developers can reveal the times when a load on the website becomes more intensive.
-For example, it can happen closer to a weekend.
+For example, it can happen closer to the weekend.
 Additionally, a business representative can include in the schedule the points of a peak load such as holidays, school vacations, and promo campaigns.

 Peak loads in the architecture shouldn’t affect the system’s performance, so it is important to plan them.
 One of the best ways is a graphic presentation of the system load.

 Formulate clear project goals and make a plan or a diagram for forecasting website traffic.
 It is also preferred to point out time intervals.

 Developers ask questions about system abilities not because they are simply curious.
 They have to foresee opportunities for server growth.
 If a business plans to win the world, it’s necessary to state the goals clearly.
 Let’s say when 10,000 unique visitors come to a website with an average daily audience of 300 users, the system has to survive it.

 What are the typical actions of system users?

 Behind the scenes:

 Forecasting typical actions allow developers to analyze the load on the system.
 This is also an opportunity to see if system users will upload large files or will require live-chat support and other functions.
 How functionality is going to spread among web servers depends on the typical flow of user actions.